- 30 Jun 2020

 - they are a non-public organisation that have a business registered in Scotland which has been directly affected by COVID-19

-- they complete five or more homes in Scotland per annum
+- complete five or more homes in Scotland per annum, or have a minimum of five homes under construction as at the time of application

 - their annual turnover is less than £45 million